CogStack/ocr-service/README.md

 This service is fast but it is resource intensive, and will attempt to use all cores on your machine.
 You can spin up multiple docker services in the hopes of having multiple requests handled at the same time.

-Simply edit the `docker-compose.yml` file and copy the same `ocr-service` section and edit the `OCR_SERVICE_CPU_THREADS` and `OCR_SERVICE_CONVERTER_THREADS` parameters to be equal to the number_of_cores on the machine divided by the number of services, i.e for 4 services assuming 16 cores - `OCR_SERVICE_CPU_THREADS = OCR_SERVICE_CONVERTER_THREADS = 16/4` for each docker service, don't forget to rename the service name and container name : ocr-service-1/-2/-3 and to change the output ports from 8090 to something else (pref the same port range for ease of tracking 809(1/2/3).
+Simply edit the `docker-compose.yml` file and copy the same `ocr-service` section and edit the `OCR_SERVICE_CPU_THREADS` and `OCR_SERVICE_CONVERTER_THREADS` parameters to be equal to the number_of_cores on the machine divided by the number of services, i.e for 4 services assuming 16 cores - `OCR_SERVICE_CPU_THREADS = OCR_SERVICE_CONVERTER_THREADS = 16/4` for each docker service, don't forget to rename the service name and container name : ocr-service-1/-2/-3 and to change the output ports from 8090 to something else (pref the same port range for ease of tracking 809(1/2/3)).

+You can now also set the `OCR_WEB_SERVICE_THREADS` to a value greater than 1, allowing you to use only one docker container that can process multiple requests, each request having access to limited CPU cores, spread evenly.
+It might not be advised to use this with a different value than 1 if you are processing docuemnts with a large amount of pages, because each page gets sent to one core, it will take considerably more time to process, check the below [OCR-ing scenarios](#ocr-ing-scenarios).

 ## OCR-ing scenarios

 The speed of the service depends on a lot of factors: the raw size of the images being ocr-ed, the number of pages of a document, and also the number of cores available, as well as a critical factor, the CPU clock, evidently both core count and core speed need to be high for optimal performance.

-There are three relevant configuration variables that you will need to take into account when trying to divide resources across services: OCR_SERVICE_THREADS - web service threads (how many parallel requests it can handle, it is 1 by default), OCR_SERVICE_CPU_THREADS, OCR_SERVICE_CONVERTER_THREADS.
+There are three relevant configuration variables that you will need to take into account when trying to divide resources across services: OCR_WEB_SERVICE_THREADS - web service threads (how many parallel requests it can handle, it is 1 by default), OCR_SERVICE_CPU_THREADS, OCR_SERVICE_CONVERTER_THREADS.
 See the [config variables section](#config-variables) for a description of each setting.

 Service timeouts scenarios are highly likely with higher DPI settings, please change the `OCR_SERVICE_TESSERACT_TIMEOUT` to higher values if you are experiencing response timeouts.
 Conversion timeouts are also likely, please change the `OCR_SERVICE_LIBRE_OFFICE_PROCESS_TIMEOUT` in this case.